IDShield Identity Theft Protection

 Identity monitoring services can be a bit hard to tell apart since they all have similar features, so pricing is always a huge factor in our purchasing decision.
 IDShield, a product of the legal company LegalShield, definitely impressed us when it came to its actual services, but was it worth its price?
 On this page, we’ll discuss IDShield’s pricing, how it compares to competitors on the market, and whether or not it’s worth it.

 IDShield Subscription Options

-IDShield made it as simple as possible for us when it came to pricing, with plans for individuals and families, i.e two adults and up to 10 children.
+IDShield made it as simple as possible for us when it came to pricing, with plans for individuals and families consisting of up to two adults and 10 children.
 With both individual and family plans, we had two tiers to choose from.
 One tier covered credit monitoring from TransUnion only, and the other tier covered credit monitoring from all three bureaus, tacking on Equifax and Experian.

 |Maximum number of users||1||1||2 adults, 10 children||2 adults, 10 children|

 For plans that monitored TransUnion alone, the price was only $14.95 a month for individuals and $29.95 a month for families.
 These prices are super reasonable, especially for families; compare that to if you had to buy individual subscriptions for 12 people, the family plan could save $149.45 a month.

 Tip: We recommend signing up for credit monitoring from all three credit bureaus for the most comprehensive coverage; it’s worth the extra $5 a month.

 If you haven’t read our IDShield review, after testing it out for ourselves, we definitely think it’s a worthwhile investment in terms of features.
 Here’s what makes IDShield worth the money, in our opinion:

 - Affordability: An individual plan with credit monitoring from TransUnion costs only $14.95 a month, or $5 more per month with monitoring from all three bureaus.

 - Comprehensive identity monitoring: IDShield covered everything from our Social Security numbers to change of address registries, making sure our personally identifiable information stayed safe from identity thieves.